 Pure Telecom is another provider of landline and broadband – and they have some very good prices – See Pure Telecom’s best offer here

 Mobile phone networks

-Mobile operators in Ireland include Meteor ; Three ; Vodafone
+Mobile operators in Ireland include Eir (Formerly Meteor) ; Three ; Vodafone

-Tesco also operate a mobile phone network (Using the Three network)
+Tesco also operate a mobile phone service (Using the Three network)